Trumpchi GS8

-The Trumpchi GS8 is a mid-size crossover SUV produced by GAC Group under the Trumpchi brand in China and the GAC Motor brand globally.
+The Trumpchi GS8 is a mid-size SUV produced by GAC Group under the Trumpchi brand in China and the GAC Motor brand globally.

 The first generation was launched in 2016, and spawned a slightly smaller 5-seater variant dubbed the Trumpchi GS7.
 The Trumpchi GS7 received a facelift in April 2020 and was renamed the Trumpchi GS8S.
-The second generation GS8 was unveiled in 2021 with a longer, wider with a longer wheelbase compared to the first generation model.
+The second generation GS8 was unveiled in 2021 with a longer, wider body and a longer wheelbase compared to the first generation model.

-First generation
+First generation (2016)

 Designed by former Mercedes-Benz designer Fan Zhang, it debuted at the 2016 Beijing Auto Show as Trumpchi's largest vehicle in its product lineup and later at the Detroit Auto Show.